Open-Source Computer Vision Projects (With Tutorials)July 28, 2020 2021-02-26 22:06

 Lane Finder for Self Driving Cars is a project that uses Python and Computer Vision to find lanes in a video containing the movement of a car.
 The algorithm can be used to find lane lines accurately on an image.

 What do you think about this article on ‘Open-Source Computer Vision Projects (with Tutorials)’?
-Do you have any recommendation for us to include in the above list?
+Do you have any recommendations for us to include in the above list?
 Let us know.

-Also, if you are trying to become a data scientist or are looking for your first job, this article on ‘How To Get Your First Data Science Job in Nepal?‘
+Also, if you are trying to become a data scientist or are looking for your first job, this article on ‘Why is it hard to get a data science job?‘ will certainly help you.